 The annual fee is $595, but the benefits may be worth it.

 The earn rate is basically the same as the personal Platinum card (5 points per dollar on flights booked directly with airlines and on flights and prepaid hotels at amextravel.com, 1 point per dollar on everything else) but there is one exception.
 Purchases over $5,000 earn 1.5 points per dollar (you can earn up to 1 million additional points each year).
 So if you make large business purchases that may not qualify for bonus categories on other business cards, this may be a good card for you.
 Also, you will get the $200 airline incidental reimbursement per calendar year, $100 reimbursement for TSA precheck or Global Entry enrollment, and airport lounge access benefits that the personal version of this card has.
 You can also enroll to receive $100 semi-annually for Dell purchases in the US (that’s $200 per year).
 Terms apply.
 Learn how to apply here.

-The minimum spending requirement is $2,000 in 3 months.
+Current Offer: 35,000 American Express Membership Rewards points.
+The minimum spending requirement is $4,000 in the first 3 months.

 Amex Membership Rewards points DO NOT transfer to American Airlines

 You can use Amex Membership rewards to book American Airlines flights indirectly, though.
 There are 5 American Express Membership Rewards airline transfer partners that you can use to book award tickets for flights operated by American Airlines.